MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

     Make sure the base and compare branches are correct.

-Fill out the rest of the pull request by giving an appropriate title and supplying a description.
-The description box will contain a pull request template to fill out - this can be completed now, or edited later before passing to review.
+Fill out the rest of the pull request by giving an appropriate title and supplying a description:

+* The title will be used as the commit message and should be therefore be short and succinct.
+It should not contain any issue or pull request numbers.

+* The description box will contain a pull request template to fill out including details of your change, any approvals needed, documentation required and testing performed.

-Finally, ensure that the option to allow edits by maintainers is selected (see :ref:`reviewer_edits` for details).
+Ensure that the option to allow edits by maintainers box is selected (see :ref:`reviewer_edits` for details).

 .. image:: images/gh_screenshots/maintainer_edit_light.png
     :class: only-light border